St Charles Borromeo Church, Westminster: History

-John Francis Bentley added the present reredos, high altar and communion rails in 1870/73.
+John Francis Bentley added a reredos, high altar and communion rails in 1870/73.
 The reredos, which is thirty feet high, has two tiers of saints painted on slate by Nathaniel Westlake.
 The frontal for the Lady Chapel altar was added in 1879.

 The reredos, designed by Nicholl, in the Sacred Heart chapel was added in 1902, with four angels in niches are holding the instruments of the Passion; in the central niche is a statue of the Sacred Heart by Theodore Phyffers (1821-1876), a Belgian-born sculptor working in London.

 When the lease expired the church survived because Madame Meschini and her son Arturo purchased the land and donated it the Westminster diocese.
 The church was consecrated on 4 September 1921.
-It fortunately survived being damaged in the war and the interior was restored in 1957/63 and again in 1978/80, when the reredos was restored and a large forward altar, by Michael Anderson, installed.
+It survived being damaged in the war and the interior was restored in 1957/63 and again in 1978/80, when the reredos was restored and a large forward altar, by Michael Anderson, installed.
 The octagonal immersion font, designed by Michael Anderson in collaboration with Mattia del Prete and Antonio Incognito of Rome, was installed in the nave in 1984.

 There are four stained glass windows in the south aisle of Saints Patrick, Margaret, Cecilia (1898) and Thomas of Canterbury.